-KNES 5223 Physical Activity Epidemiology (3 credit hours)
+KNES 5223 Physical Activity Epidemiology & Pathophysiology (3 credit hours)

-This course will discuss physical activity epidemiology in light of various diagnoses including heart disease, cerebrovascular disease, disease and mortality, obesity, chronic disease, cancer/immunology, musculoskeletal system, mental health, and special populations.
-Research and measurement concepts of physical activity, fitness, and maintaining an active life style will be utilized.
+This course will discuss physical activity epidemiology in light of various diagnoses including heart disease, cerebrovascular disease, disease and mortality, obesity, chronic disease, cancer/immunology, musculoskeletal system, mental health and special populations as well as common pharmacokinetics for specific diagnoses.
+Research and measurement concepts of physical activity, fitness, and maintaining an activity lifestyle will be utilized.
+Introduction to EKG interpretation and recognition of common normal and abnormal cardiac rhythms.